 It can be unnerving to receive court documents informing you that a default judgment has been granted against you personally, or against your business.
-In this guide, we will take a high level look at some of the circumstances in which this situation may arise, what factors the court will consider and the procedure for setting aside a default judgment.
+In this guide, our business dispute solicitors will take a high level look at some of the circumstances in which this situation may arise, what factors the court will consider and the procedure for setting aside a default judgment.

 Jump to:

-- What are the regulations when setting aside a default judgment?
+- What are the consequences of a default judgment?

 - Can the court set aside a default judgment of its own accord?

-- What if a defendant responds quickly in applying to set aside a default judgment?
+- What if a defendant reacts quickly in applying to set aside a default judgment?

-- What about cases where a claim form has been served, but is never actually received?
+- What about cases where a claim form has been deemed served, but is never actually received?

 - Who bears the costs of a successful application to set aside a judgment?

-- What’s the application procedure for setting aside a default judgment?
+- What’s the procedure for applying to have a default judgment set aside?

 - What happens after default judgment is set aside?